 - Trail Type: point-to-point (Oconee State Park in South Carolina to Table Rock State Park in North Carolina)

-- Scenery: Beautiful forests, woodlands, wildflowers when in season, lots of beautiful overlooks and outcroppings, amazing waterfalls.
+- Scenery: Beautiful foreMake the video sts, woodlands, wildflowers when in season, lots of beautiful overlooks and outcroppings, and amazing waterfalls.

 - Difficulty: Moderate, with no huge elevation gains, but lots of uneven trail due to rocks and roots

 - Navigation: You can find the map on FarOut (formerly known as Guthook).
 Old school topo maps are also available online for the people who carry maps as primary or backup directions.

 - Blazing: The blazes are white, and the trail is remarkably well-maintained and fairly easy to follow in any section.